rvaughn666/MultiPoolMiner/README.md

 #### Pool Balances

-MPM can gather the pending BTC balances from all configured pools.
+MPM can gather the pending balances from all configured pools.

 To display the balances of all enabled pools (excluding those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI add '"ShowPoolBalances":  true' to the general section:
 {